 “Go if you want.
 I’m not getting in that boat.”

 “Send the three buckos out, and himself grigging behind the desk.”

 “There it is again.”

 Squat glass bottles of the bitter contraband, fragments of grass floating inside, stacked in a short line.
 To pass the tumult, three constables taste the fiery liquid.
 A little to warm cold limbs, a little to burn hungry throat, a little to steady tight nerves.
 Sip and swig in the leaky lee.
 Constables three lament their troubles.

 “We shouldn’t drink it.”

 “It’s alright for ducks, we’re not made for this.”

 She was a fine morning alright and held the gaze and what more could a slosher hope to hold?
-Respectable receptacles and the same dinner for every tomorrow and pension to repair aged window panes.
-Don't mind them they're only jealous of a clean ironed uniform.
-An instrument of the wholey God himself and holding hard onto that gaze still it's only a job and who would want to leave a solid patch and rogue away to an island?
+Respectable receptacles and the same dinner for every tomorrow and pension enough to repair old window panes.
+Don't mind them they're only jealous of a clean-ironed uniform.
+An instrument of the wholey God himself and holding hard onto that gaze still it's only a job and who would want to leave a solid patch and rogue away?